 Skills Lab intends to help clinicians practice as SAFE examiners in New York State.
 In order to become a NYS Certified SAFE Examiner, healthcare providers must complete the NYS DOH didactic course as well as a supervised “preceptorship” experience.
-Course will be held on September 18, 2018.
+The February 2019 Skills Lab will be held on Tuesday, February 12th, 2019.
+Register here!

-This comprehensive, 40-hour SAFE certification course called, “The Assessment and Evaluation of Adult/Adolescent Survivors of Sexual Assault and Intimate Partner Violence (Intro Level)”, trains medical professionals to provide competent, compassionate and prompt care to sexual assault victims, while using the most advanced technology associated with DNA and other sexual assault forensic evidence collection and preservation.
-Upon completion of all course requirements, course participants will be able to use the Certificate of Completion in order to be certified as a SAFE with the NYS Department of Health.
-The course takes place this October 30th – November 2nd.
+March 2019 Sexual Assault Forensic Examiner (SAFE) Training – 40 Hour Basic Course This comprehensive, 40-hour SAFE certification course trains medical professionals to provide competent, compassionate care to sexual assault victims.
+Upon completion, course participants will be able to use the Certificate of Completion in order to be certified as a SAFE with NYS Department of Health.